Monday, January 2, 2012

 5. Doomed to Die (1940).
 When shipping magnate Cyrus B. Wentworth (Melvin Lang) is shot dead, the prime suspect turns out to be his daughter's fiance.
 But famous detective James Lee Wong (Boris Karloff) and meddling reporter Roberta Logan (Marjorie Reynolds) have their doubts as Mr. Wentworth had a lot of enemies.
 10/1/1957

 6. The Strange Mr. Gregory (1946).
 Master illusionist, Mr. Gregory (Edmund Lowe), falls for another magician's wife (Jean Rogers).
-Mr. Gregory fakes his own death and has the young man framed for his murder and places the married woman under his spell.
+Mr. Gregory fakes his own death, has the young man framed for his murder and places the married woman under his spell.
 10/8/1957

 7. The Mad Monster (1942).
 A mad scientist (George Zucco) is discharged from a university when he is caught transferring the blood of wolves into the veins of men.
 The grotesque creature which results from the experiment roams the countryside killing and bringing terror to all.
 With Anne Nagel and Glenn Strange.
 10/15/1957